avantenaidoo/vants_weather_app/README.md

 - Offline Notifier - if user is offline, it will display a message.
 - Backend server with Docker through Render.
 Node.js and ExpressRouter for serverside rendering.
 - Backend handles all api calls and routing.
 Leaving the Frontend as a complete SPA for deployment on GH-pages.
+- API keys secure and not made visible to frontend user side.

 ## Output